dylanjayabahu/firefighter-robot/README.md

 ## Objective

-The challenge: build an autonomous robot capable of navigating a maze, identifying a flame in any of four rooms, and extinguishing it using an onboard fan:
+The challenge: build an autonomous robot capable of navigating a maze, identifying a flame in any of four rooms, and extinguishing it.

 - The bot starts from a designated position in the maze.
 - It must navigate the maze with no human interference.